ntl-ibm/fortran_build_example/DEBUG.md

 ```

 The logs for the job can be obtained using the `oc logs -n <namespace> <pod> -c <container-name> -f` command.

+## Missing files or permission problems (for files that should be included by a continaer image build).
+OpenShift runs containers under an arbitrary user id.
+For files and directories to be accessed, they must be owned by the root group and be read/writtable by that group.
+More information is available [here](https://docs.openshift.com/container-platform/4.12/openshift_images/create-images.html#use-uid_create-images)